360ls/360ls/_sprint/sprint1/specification.md

 	- Take video and image input from four local sources and stitch together
 - Stream Video (use case of program to enable streamed video in on-box and web applications)
 	- Output stitched video to a socket for RTMP data stream consumption

 ## Summary of Use Case Fulfillment
 During Sprint 1, we sought to develop a functioning stitching script that would read in input from 4 cameras, stitch those inputs into one 360 degree video, and save multiple encoded video files to local disk.
-We did not intend 100% accuracy of stitching or necesarily robust implementation, but we wanted an MVP to make sure that the stitching aspect of our project, the most crucial part, was in fact possible and implementable in the time that we have alotted for the semester.
+We did not intend 100% accuracy of stitching or necesarily robust implementation, but we wanted an MVP to make sure that the stitching aspect of our project, the most crucial part, was in fact possible and implementable in the time that we have allotted for the semester.
 As a result of the sprint, we were able to complete the majority of our Display a Stitched Video use case, but we still have a good way to go with the Stream Video use case.

 # Requirements

 ## Requirements Targeted
 At the beginning of Sprint 1, we prioritized our requirements for the sprint as follows (with prioritization representing order of approach, not necessarily in order of project value):